eckardto/flexible/README.md

 Usage: node [...]/flexible.bin.js

 Options:
-  --url, --uri, -u          URL of web page to begin crawling on.                        [string]  [required] --domains, -d             List of domains to allow crawling of.                        [string] --interval, -i            Request interval of each crawler.                            [default: 250] --encoding, -e            Encoding of response body for decoding.                      [string] --max-concurrency, -m     Maximum concurrency of each crawler.                         [default: 4] --max-crawl-queue-length  Maximum length of the crawl queue.                           [default: 10] --user-agent, --ua        User-agent to identify each crawler as.                      [string] --timeout, -t             Maximum seconds a request can take.                          [default: false] --follow-redirect, -f     Follow HTTP redirection responses.                           [boolean]  [default: true] --max-redirects           Maximum amount of redirects.
+  --url, --uri                  URL of web page to begin crawling on.                        [string]  [required] --domains, -d                 List of domains to allow crawling of.                        [string] --interval, -i                Request interval of each crawler.                            [default: 250] --encoding, -e                Encoding of response body for decoding.                      [string] --max-concurrency, -m         Maximum concurrency of each crawler.                         [default: 4] --max-crawl-queue-length, -M  Maximum length of the crawl queue.                           [default: 10] --user-agent, -A              User-agent to identify each crawler as.                      [string] --timeout, -t                 Maximum seconds a request can take.                          [default: false] --follow-redirect             Follow HTTP redirection responses.                           [boolean]  [default: true] --max-redirects               Maximum amount of redirects.
-  --proxy                   An HTTP proxy to use for requests.                           [string] --controls, -c            Enable pause (ctrl-p), resume (ctrl-r), and abort (ctrl-a).  [boolean]  [default: true]
+  --proxy, -p                   An HTTP proxy to use for requests.                           [string] --controls, -c                Enable pause (ctrl-p), resume (ctrl-r), and abort (ctrl-a).  [boolean]  [default: true]
 ```

 ## API